lla4um/hpe-df-eye-in-the-sky/README.md

     In "live" mode, this demo is typically run on a laptop using VMs In "video" mode, it can be run anywhere.

-    This application has been developped on CentOS 7
+    This application has been developped on CentOS 7 originaly but this has been a work to run in ubunto 20.4

     Drones used are the Ryze Tello.